برجاء الإنتظار ...

 The recommended dose of Enhertu is 5.4 mg/kg given as an intravenous infusion once every 3 weeks (21-day cycle) until disease progression or unacceptable toxicity.

-The infusion rate of Enhertu should be slowed or interrupted if the patient develops infusion‑related symptoms.
+The infusion rate of Enhertu should be slowed or interrupted if the patient develops infusion-related symptoms (see section 4.8).
 Enhertu should be permanently discontinued in case of severe infusion reactions.

 Dose modifications